quocdang1998/merlin/docs/source/userguide.rst

    \boldsymbol{v}_{r',d'}[{i'}_{d'}]\right) - \hat{\boldsymbol{\sigma}}[\boldsymbol{i'}]\right) \right]

 Since the gradient always points in the direction of greatest increase, the CP model can be updated in the inverse direction to minimize the loss function.
-Many gradient descents algorithms are proposed, notably the stochastic gradient descent :cite:p:`amari1993backpropagation`, the adaptive gradient :cite:p:`duchi2011adaptive`, or adaptive moment gradient :cite:p:`zhang2018improved`.
+Many gradient descents algorithms are proposed.
+Merlin supports five
+algorithms: stochastic gradient descent :cite:p:`amari1993backpropagation`, adaptive gradient :cite:p:`duchi2011adaptive`, adaptive moment gradient :cite:p:`zhang2018improved`, adaptative delta :cite:p:`zeiler2012adadelta` and root mean square propagation :cite:p:`liu2022hyper`.

 Within Merlin, the CP model undergoes an update using the back-propagation algorithm for :math:`K` iterations, then the error :math:`L_r` before and after training is compared against each other.
 If their relative difference falls below a